Buenos Aires Safety Tips

 Some drivers will try to do this by changing the price, shuffling around bills, handing back strange combinations of change… basically anything that might get you to give more than you actually owe.

 Problems can be avoided by taking an official taxi or remis, such as Taxi Ezeiza, where you pre-pay inside the airport at a taxi stand.
-The current cost with Taxi Ezeiza from EZE airport to the city center (as of February 2014) is 300 Argentine Pesos (between US$25 and US$40, depending on which exchange rate you use).
+The current cost with Taxi Ezeiza from EZE airport to the city center (as of November 2014) is 400 Argentine Pesos (between US$28 and US$50, depending on which exchange rate you use).
 There is no need to book with them in advance for the journey from the airport.
 But on the way back if you do then you can save 50 pesos!